noahgibbs/rails/guides/source/deploy_performance_tuning.md

 ### Preloading

 Puma creates new workers from a master process.
 By loading your application code in the master process, you can avoid doing so after creating the worker.
-This allows faster startup time.
+This permits sharing more memory across processes.

 In a few cases it may not make sense to preload your application.
 In that case it's possible to turn off application preloading.